 Any time a bot gets damaged - even in takes that aren't used, Trace and Kevin always remained in character.
 For example, when Crow and Servo are dressed as ninjas and horse playing with "Snacktion" action snacks, at the end of the skit, Crow knocks Servo's head off accidentally, to which Servo freezes and Crow sheepishly states, "Uh...
 I broke him."

-In another segment, Servo and Crow are tackling Mike as Secret Service Agents "for his protection".
-If his foot is exposed, they yell, "Foot!" and pound it back down.
-Servo's head inevitably pops off - to which Crow screams, "HEAD!" and both bots scream panicked, "HEAD!
-HEAD!
-HEAD!"
+In the first segment from "Zombie Nightmare", Servo and Crow are tackling Mike as Secret Service Agents "for his protection", constantly thinking there's a gun somewhere ready to shoot Mike.
+When his foot is exposed, they yell, "Foot!" and pound it back down.
+Servo's head inevitably pops off - to which Crow screams, "HEAD!" and both bots scream panicked, before a cut to the bumper.

 In the KTMA days, Gypsy was portrayed as a Cloudcuckoolander prone to bizarre non-sequitors rather than the wise Team Mom she became soon afterward.
 But one aspect of this portrayal ended up sticking: Upon her being asked "What's two plus two?" she responded "Richard Basehart," which evolved into her being a huge fan of the obscure actor.